-D. Inner Frame Guide Rollers
+F. Inner Frame Guide Rollers

-Figures 5, 7, 8 and 22: On all 2000 Series Glide Switches, a set of four Inner Frame Guide Rollers are used to guide the inner frame between the angles of the outer frame.
+Figures 17 and 18: On all 4500 Series Glide Switches, a set of four Inner Frame Guide Rollers are used to guide the inner frame between the channels of the outer frame.
+Guide rollers should be equally shimmed on both sides of the inner frame, but may need to be adjusted to compensate for manufacturing and assembly tolerances.

 Rollers should just brush against face of inner frame angle during throw of switch.
 If set too tight, the rollers may bind against the switch frame angle.
-If set too loose, the inner frame may not hold gap clearances between the inner frame rails and the stub rails, and it may "cock" in the outer frame, making operation difficult.
+If set too loose, the inner frame may not hold the correct gap clearances between the inner frame rails and the stub rails, and it may "cock" in the outer frame, making operation difficult.